rng-guy/NFSMWBartender/README.md

 To **install** this mod, copy its `BartenderSettings` folder and compiled .asi file into the `scripts` folder located in your game's installation folder.
 If your game does not have a `scripts` folder, create one.

-**After installing** this mod, you can configure its features by editing its configuration files.
+**After installing** this mod, you can customise its features by editing its configuration files.
 You can find these configuration (.ini) files in the `BartenderSettings` folder.

 To **uninstall** this mod, remove its files from your game's `scripts` folder.